-To prevent the spread of Dutch Elm Disease (DED), a province-wide pruning ban for all species of elm trees will be in effect from April 1 to September 30, 2017.
-Pruning elm trees during this time exposes wounds that could provide entry sites for Elm Bark Beetles, a carrier of the DED fungus.
-Provincial regulations prohibit the storage, sale, or transport of elm wood.
+To prevent the spread of Dutch Elm Disease (DED), the province-wide pruning ban for all species of elm trees will be in effect from April 1 through to September 30, 2022.
+Lethbridge residents are reminded to complete their residential elm tree upkeep by March 31 as pruning elm trees during the summer could provide entry sites for Elm Bark Beetles (EBB).
+EBB are a carrier of the DED fungus, and can possibly infect a healthy tree that's been cut.

-Watch for symptoms of Dutch Elm Disease on elm trees in your neighborhood.
-Elm trees infected last season may not leaf out this spring.
-From mid-June through July, the leaves on infected trees will wilt, curl up and turn brown.
+Residents are also reminded to watch for symptoms of Dutch Elm Disease on trees in their neighbourhoods.
+From mid-June through July the leaves on infected trees will wilt, curl up and turn brown.
 Leaves on trees infected late in the season will turn yellow and drop prematurely.

 Report elm trees displaying these symptoms to the City of Lethbridge Dutch Elm Disease can call 311 or the Provincial Hotline:

 Call 311 | Monday to Friday, 8 a.m. to 4:30 p.m.